🔥West Ham sponsor Basset & Gold becomes latest bond firm to go bust after LCF🔥

 That is likely to make it hard for investors to claim from the Financial Services Compensation Scheme.

-As West Ham’s shirt sleeve sponsor, the firm – not thought to be connected to the club’s co-owner David Gold – was heavily advertised at the club’s London Stadium and via social media.
+As West Ham’s shirt sleeve sponsor, the firm – which the club said was not connected to the club’s co-owner David Gold – was heavily advertised at the club’s London Stadium and via social media.

 Administrators Harrisons Business Recovery and Insolvency said they would conduct “an orderly wind down” and try to recover assets for investors.